Nickel-Less/Dnd-Campaign-Companion/README.md

 # Dnd-Campaign-Companion
-An application in process that replaces the traditional D&amp;D 3.5 character sheet, with added features
+An application that replaces the traditional D&amp;D 3.5 character sheet, with added features.

 ### How to start development